-They say abs are made in the kitchen, while I’ve never had a six pack, we know exercise alone doesn’t make a fit body.
+They say abs are made in the kitchen.
+While I’ve never had a six pack, we know exercise alone doesn’t make a healthy body.
 The same is true of healthy, glowing skin.
-I can prescribe clients an amazing skincare routine, however, if they’re putting crappy food in their mouths all day the results will be less impressive.
+I can design an amazing skincare routine, however, if my client is putting crappy food in their mouths all day the results will be less impressive.

 Your skin is a direct reflection of your eating habits.

 1. The first habit is a healthy diet